-It can come in soup or dry versions.
+Bak chor mee can come in soup or dry versions.
 Pictured below is the dry version from Hill Street Tai Hwa Pork Noodle, one of two Singapore hawker stalls awarded a Michelin Star in 2016.
-It’s absolutely delicious and a must-try dish in Singapore.
+It’s absolutely delicious and something you need to eat in Singapore.

-Also known as hae mee, prawn mee refers to a popular Southeast Asian noodle soup made with egg noodles, rice noodles, prawn, and pork slices.
+Prawn mee refers to a popular soup made with egg noodles, rice noodles, prawn, and pork slices.
 From what I understand, it can come in a dry version as well known as hokkien mee.

 Pictured below is prawn mee.
 It’s known for its dark and spicy broth flavored with prawn heads, dried shrimp, white pepper, garlic, and other spices.
 It’s topped with fried shallots and spring onions and typically served with chopped red chilis in a light soy sauce with lime.